Contact Us

 Preserve and model graph structure carefully.

 The power of graph ML lies in the topology.
+Careful schema design ensures the machine learning graph reflects the real structure of the domain, preserving the relationships that models rely on for accurate predictions.
 Avoid flattening your graph into tabular data.
 Instead, focus on defining the right types of nodes and edges, directional relationships, and weights where applicable.
 The quality of your graph structure directly impacts the model’s insight.

 Extract features inside the graph platform